jaivox/speech/jaivox/apps/README_apps.txt

 find: is another application that searches files using the "find" command.

+google: compares google's speech recognition and Sphinx4 recognition
+	on the same data.

 mini: this shows how the jaivox interpreter can handle a wide variety of
 	conversations.
 There are five examples here.
 These examples do not contain sentence variations in questions (as in test, 1st or onefile) and no data